Nanna (Norse deity): Prose Edda

 In chapter 38 of the Prose Edda book Gylfaginning, the enthroned figure of "High" explains that Nanna Nepsdóttir (the last name meaning "Nepr's daughter") and her husband Baldr produced a son, the god Forseti.

 Later in Gylfaginning (chapter 49), "High" recounts Baldr's death in Asgard at the unwitting hands of his blind brother, Höðr.
 Baldr's body is taken to the seaside and, when his body is placed unto his ship Hringhorni, Nanna collapses and dies of grief.
 Her body is placed upon Hringhorni with Baldr's, the ship is set aflame, and the god Thor hallows the pyre with his hammer Mjölnir.

 Sent by Baldr's mother, the goddess Frigg, the god Hermóðr rides to the place Hel to resurrect Baldr.
 Hermóðr finally arrives in Hel to find Baldr in a hall, seated in the seat of honor and with his wife Nanna.
 Hermóðr bargains with the goddess Hel for Baldr's resurrection.
 Hel and Hermóðr come to an agreement and then Baldr and Nanna accompany Hermóðr out of the hall.

-Baldr gives Hermóðr the ring Draupnir, which the his father Odin had placed on Baldr's pyre, to return to Odin.
+Baldr gives Hermóðr the ring Draupnir, which his father Odin had placed on Baldr's pyre, to return to Odin.
 Nanna presents to Hermóðr a series of gifts: A linen robe for Frigg, a golden ring for the goddess Fulla, and other unspecified items.
 Hermóðr returns to Asgard.

 In the first chapter of the Prose Edda book "Skáldskaparmál", Nanna is listed among 8 goddesses attending a feast held in honor of Ægir.

 In chapter 5 of "Skáldskaparmál", means of referring to Baldr include "husband of Nanna".
 In chapter 19, means of referring to Frigg include "mother-in-law of Nanna".
 In chapter 75, Nanna is listed among goddesses.
 In chapter 18, the skald Eilífr Goðrúnarson's work Þórsdrápa is quoted, which includes a kenning that references Nanna ("wake-hilt-Nanna" for "troll-wife").